-History of the Morris Canal
+History of the Morris Canal - by James Lee

 In 1821 this relatively new country of ours consisted of twenty-four states, many artificially separated from each other because of poor transportation arteries.
 There were roads; however, these left much to be desired for heavy transportation.
 Hauling by wagon was expensive and slow.
 Continued growth and prosperity demanded a more viable means of transporting goods.